thomasp85/data_imaginist/content/nft/index.md

 If you want to explore my mints in it's original old school brutalist interface you can look at [hicetnunc.art](https://hicetnunc.art/Thomas_Lin_Pedersen).

+### Versum
+My default place for minting 1/1s on Tezos is now [Versum](https://versum.xyz/user/thomasp85), a relatively new platform build by some of the same developers that helped HEN in the early days and who have a great vision for an inclusive and healthy NFT community.

 ### Foundation
 I am minting single edition pieces on [Foundation](https://foundation.app/@thomasp85) from time to time.
 The collection is smaller and I'll usually split my work